Most interior design focuses on how a space looks. Some design also talks about how a space feels.

 Design decisions are often made without fully examining how materials, light, scale, rhythm, and spatial flow influence sleep, energy, regulation, behavior, and long-term comfort for the people living in the space.

 More Than Just a Feeling® is not a style and not a design concept.
+It is a structured system for understanding how space interacts with the human system.

-The Morena System™ provides a framework for analyzing how spatial conditions influence core human systems in daily life.
+The Morena System ™ provides a framework for analyzing how spatial conditions influence core human systems in daily life.

 It organizes those influences into defined analytical layers, which are then translated into precise planning and design decisions.